FRANK SINATRA HAS A FEVER

 To one who’ll watch over me

-Still, he couldn't fault Ella.
-The main difference between them was that he would bring out the pain more than she did.
-That was because he was an emotional sadist, though.
-He often like to increase the pain of these songs to a place they'd never been taken before.
-None of your Noel Coward let's all get round the piano marlarky; he increasingly liked to torture the songs with his own unique sense of anguish and would bring them kicking and screaming into the second half of the twentieth century if he had to.
+Still, he couldn’t fault Ella.
+The main difference between them was that he brought out the pain more than she did.
+That was because, according to Bogart, he was an emotional sadist.
+He liked to increase the pain of these songs to places they’d never been taken before.

 If it wasn’t too late.